-Here, in 2013, you will be invited to participate in new and old ways of living, from technological innovations to tribal dances from spiritual awakenings to eco-build solutions - and all in a truly tranquil environment, free from the fumes and noise of generators, running on the quiet power of green energy.
+Here, you will be invited to participate in new and old ways of living, from technological innovations to tribal dances from spiritual awakenings to eco-build solutions - and all in a truly tranquil environment, free from the fumes and noise of generators, running on the quiet power of green energy.

 If you are interested in ways of fulfilling yourself without exploiting others, take a walk in the Green Fields and learn how commerce can be fair, soap boxes can be provoking and food can be political (as well as tasty).
 Find out how to produce the best vegetarian food – or simply tuck in.

 And have some fun: this is a vast playground for kids of all ages.
 You can immerse yourself in music and poems and performance at Croissant Neuf and in the field of Avalon, have a laugh at a laughter workshop in the Healing Field or escape from the festivities and enjoy the quiet of the King’s Meadow.

 Or wander through markets of wares from far-away places (and just up the road), all the more beautiful for not being enjoyed at someone else’s expense.

 In the Green Futures and the Greenpeace Fields you will find ideas and opportunities for responding effectively to the Earth’s challenges.

 In the Craft Field you can learn to use a kiln or a forge, an axe or a lathe or even a treadle sewing machine.